 The ABCs of Summer Activities at Utah Ski Resorts

-Beat the heat and retreat to Utah's high elevation ski resorts for fun activities like yoga, movie nights, horseback riding, and more...
+Retreat from the heat and head to Utah's high elevation ski resorts for fun activities like alpine slides, beer festivals and cinema nights.
+The ABCs of summer!

 The ABCs of Summer Activities at Utah Ski Resorts

-There's much more to Utah's summer ski resort scene beyond hiking or scenic chairlift rides.
-Use the ABC's of summer to see what kind of activities you might expect to stumble upon when you head for the hills (and cooler temperatures) this summer...
+We all know about meandering hiking trails and the thrill of scenic chairlift rides during the summer months at Utah's ski resorts.
+But there are so many more diversions to enjoy beyond these basics!
+Use our primer, the ABCs of Summer, to see what kind of unique activities you might stumble upon when you head for the hills (and cooler temperatures) this summer...

 ALPINE SLIDES

 • Brian Head: Try the Avalanche Tubing lanes at Brian Head Ski Resort, which feature multiple tubing lanes with a conveyor belt to bring riders back to the top.
-The smooth, fast ride is sure to get the adrenaline pumping.
+The smooth, fast ride is sure to get the adrenaline pumping and the two lanes allow friends and families to thunder down the mountain simultaneously.

 • Utah Olympic Park: The alpine slide at the Utah Olympic Park features smooth straightaways and 11 banked turns spanning over a half mile of thrilling track.
-If that's not enough adrenaline for you, try the zip line, bobsled rides, or take a class that teaches aerial ski jumping into the huge plunge pool.
+If that's not enough adrenaline for you, try the zip line, bobsled rides or take a class that teaches aerial ski jumping into the huge plunge pool where the Olympians train.

-• Solitude: The Big Cottonwood Brew Fest will expand to a 2-day event this summer on June 14-15, 2025 from 11AM–4PM at Solitude.
-Admission is $20 for a Brew Fest mug and 4 drink tickets.
-It is recommended to purchase tickets in advance.
-Sample beer from over 12 breweries (including options from Athletic Brewing) and enjoy summer vibes, yard games, live music and food.
+• Solitude: The Big Cottonwood Brew Fest is back at Solitude for another run this summer with Utah's best local beer from June 13-14, 2026 running 1PM–7PM.
+Sample beer from beloved breweries from all over Utah and enjoy summer vibes, yard games, live music and great food.
 This is a family-friendly event but a valid ID is required to purchase beer.

-• Brian Head: The annual Oktoberfest celebration at Brian Head Ski Resort will be expanded this summer to include every Saturday and Sunday from September 6 through September 21, 2025, culminating in a Grand Finale.
-Expect live music, great food, local vendors and a high-elevation beer garden.
-Admission is $10 when you pre-purchase online and $15 at the entrance, day off.
+• Brian Head: The annual Oktoberfest celebration at Brian Head Ski Resort will run Saturday and Sunday from September 5 through September 20th.
+Expect live music, great food, local vendors and a high-elevation beer garden in addition to Brian Head's summer activities.

-• Snowbasin: There are multiple ways to lift a beer and say "cheers" at Snowbasin this summer.
-Blues and Brews will drop on Saturdays & Sundays from 12-6PM on the Earl's Lodge patio and lawn alongside local and national musical acts.
-Kicking off on June 15 and running through August 24, Blues and Brews is dog and family friendly and will feature beer from over 10 breweries.
+• Snowbasin: There are multiple ways to lift a beer and say "cheers" at Snowbasin Resort this summer.
+The popular Blues and Brews series will kick off June 20 and run through August 23, 2026 on Saturdays & Sundays from 12-6PM on the Earl's Lodge patio and lawn.
+Blues and Brews is a dog and family friendly celebration in the cool mountain air, featuring many beer options and Snowbasin's slate of fun summer activities.
 Parking is free and there is a $10 concert ticket fee; purchasing in advance is recommended.
+Discounts are available for season passholders.

-• As the aspen trees turn yellow, Snowbasin will host their annual SnowWiesn Oktoberfest, a German-themed fall festival in the mountains.
+• As the aspen trees turn yellow, Snowbasin will shift their weekend activities to the SnowWiesn Oktoberfest, a German-themed fall festival in the mountains.
 Amid the beautiful setting, guests can sip on a variety of craft beer, peruse an artisan market and groove to local music while chowing on Bavarian food.
-SnowWiesn occurs every Saturday and Sunday from 12-6PM beginning August 30th and running through October 12th.
-It is recommended to purchase tickets in advance; click here for music lineup and ticketing options.
+SnowWiesn occurs every Saturday and Sunday from 12-6PM beginning August 29th and running through October 11, 2026.
+Don't miss the entertaining Bavarian music from the Park City Polka Players which takes place on the plaza throughout the event, followed by the headline musical act on the concert stage at 4PM.

 sunset-cinema-at-Solitude.png